drugis/addis-core/docs/design/index.md

 It is responsible for handling the less well defined structures in clinical trials, such as the semantics of interventions and outcomes.
 This is a complex domain, and for users with knowledge representation expertise there will be a low level interface that enables direct access to the underlying representation.
 In addition to this, we will enable less experienced users to define the most common types through predefined templates.
-That this component is separate from TrialVerse is key to our strategy for integrating other sources of data besides RCTs in the future (Section 2).
+That this component is separate from Trialverse is key to our strategy for integrating other sources of data besides RCTs in the future (Section 2).

 ConceptMapper is also responsible for providing functionality for the matching of intervention and outcome concepts to the ADDIS 2 analysis components, as well as the user interface components for defining matching rules.

 #### Versioning and Provenance ####

-It is important to keep an accurate audit trail and a user accessible log of changes made to any record in TrialVerse and ConceptMapper (F2.*).
+It is important to keep an accurate audit trail and a user accessible log of changes made to any record in Trialverse and ConceptMapper (F2.*).
 To this end, we will implement the [event sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) design pattern on top of RDF named graphs.
 In event sourcing, a record of every change made to the database (event) is kept, and the state at any past point in time can be reconstructed from that event log.
 In simple terms, this is achieved as follows: